kobotoolbox/kpi/kpi/docs/api/v2/assets/patch.md

-## Share a user's asset
+## Update or share a user's asset

-Control sharing of submission data from this project to other projects
+Updates a project or control sharing of submission data from this project to other projects

+When `Control sharing`:

 `fields`: Optional.
 List of questions whose responses will be shared.
 If missing or empty, all responses will be shared.
 Questions must be